I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol3-setnexteventindex.md

 <p> </p>

 ## -remarks
 <p>If the specified event is the same as the current event, this method does nothing.
 Otherwise,  this method sets the execution status of the target to DEBUG_STATUS_GO (and notifies the event callbacks).
-When <a href="https://msdn.microsoft.com/library/windows/hardware/ff561229">WaitForEvent</a> is called, the engine will generate the specified event for the event callbacks and set it as the current event.</p>

-<p>This method is only useful if the target offers a list of events.</p>

-<p>If the specified event is the same as the current event, this method does nothing.
-Otherwise,  this method sets the execution status of the target to DEBUG_STATUS_GO (and notifies the event callbacks).
-When <a href="https://msdn.microsoft.com/library/windows/hardware/ff561229">WaitForEvent</a> is called, the engine will generate the specified event for the event callbacks and set it as the current event.</p>
+When <a href="debugger.waitforevent">WaitForEvent</a> is called, the engine will generate the specified event for the event callbacks and set it as the current event.</p>

 <p>This method is only useful if the target offers a list of events.</p>